damonkeys/covid-checkin/howto_get_started.md

 ### Initialisation - the docker way
 * clone the repo
+* run the command `docker swarm init`
-* in the tools folder run the script `./startDocker.sh dev build`
+* in the tools folder run the script `./startStack.sh dev build`
-* Edge case for folder _/checkins_: We need to initialise the seperate db first.
-The script `createDBAndUser.sh` in the _/checkins_ folder should do that.
-* in the tools folder run the script `install_dbmate.sh`
+* in the tools folder run the script `enter_dbmate.sh`
-* check the directories  _admin/ authx/ /biz /checkins_ for a folder _/dbmate_ and run the script `./run.sh [database]` with the correct database name from within that folder.
+* change in the dbmate-docker container to the directories _db-chckr/ and db-checkins_ and run the script `./run.sh up` to execute all migrations.
-_If you don't know the correct name ask a developer/ mentor_

 For further informations about the docker environment look at the README.md at the docker folder!